joel-costigliola/assertj-presentation/PITCHME.md

 AssertJ is an assertion java library which:
 - provides rich assertions for common java types |
-- reports helpful error messages when assertions fail |
 - improves code readability thanks to its fluent API |
 - easy to use with your favorite IDE |
+- reports helpful error messages when assertions fail |
-- good javadoc including code examples |
+- has javadoc with code examples |

 ---

 ## Quick start

-Add the latest version of assertj-core library to your test dependencies
+Add assertj-core library to your test dependencies

 ![Press Down Key](assets/down-arrow.png)